zetanumbers/book/src/myosotis.md

 determine whether some coroutine implements this trait should ignore its local state even if it passes await/yield point, thus I consider this questionable argument about lifetimes inside of coroutines transforming into `'static` to be obsolete.
-I'll give an explanation of this perculiar feature in one of my next posts.
+I'll give an explanation of this peculiar feature in one of my next posts.
 <!-- FIXME: Add a reference to the "threads are coroutines" post when it's out -->
 </span>